The Invisible Memory-

 In this series and after a process of estrangement from my own visual production, I decided to lock some of my photo cards full of images in small Plexiglas boxes.

-The only information that we will know about the contents thereof are the number of images and videos contained on the cards, the year and the place where they were taken.
-On the other hand there are two types of cards.
-CF cards are used in professional SLR cameras, and they make us sense that the content has a greater intentionality and an artistic or commercial purpose.
-Conversely SD cards are commonly used in compact cameras, in my case in a small Leica I carry in my bag regularly and usually in many trips.
+The only information that we will know about the contents of these boxes is the number of images and videos contained on the cards, the year, and the place where they were taken.
+There are two types of cards.
+CF cards are used in professional SLR cameras, and they make us assume that the content has greater intentionality and an artistic or commercial purpose.
+Conversely, SD cards are commonly used in compact cameras, in my case, in a small Leica I carry in my bag regularly and on many trips.

 Santander Bank Foundation